 Upon arriving in Helsinki, he spoke positively about Monday's negotiations in Berlin on a peace plan for Ukraine.
 Firstly, that Europe, Ukraine and the US were "gathered in the same room, discussing the same things".

-"It's the first time we've sat down together like that," he says on his way into today's summit in Helsinki, a Finnish initiative for countries on the EU's "eastern flank."
+"It's the first time we've sat down together like that," he says at today's summit in Helsinki, a Finnish initiative for countries on the EU's "eastern flank."

-The other thing that was good is that the security guarantees are now starting to become clear.
+The other thing that was good was that the security guarantees are now starting to become clear.

 That's one of the key questions – what commitments the outside world is prepared to make to ensure that Russia does not attack Ukraine again.
-He thinks he sees a "very clear American commitment to security guarantees".
-But it is unclear what they will look like in more detail.
+He thinks he sees a "very clear American commitment to security guarantees."

 Ready to participate